mbickers/personal-site/content/welcome_resume.md

     render: false
 ---

-I’m a second year student at the University of Michigan studying computer science and math.
-I’m interested in high performance computing, computer architecture and cryptography.
+I'm a junior at the University of Michigan studying computer science and math.
+I'm interested in high performance computing, computer architecture and algorithms.

 {{% div class="link-row" %}}
 [bickers.dev](https://bickers.dev) |